alexorear/phaser-basic-platformer/README.md

 All tiles where created with the open source image editor GIMP (https://www.gimp.org/).

 To view in a browser, this must be run on a simple local server.
-If Python3 is install this can be served localing with the following commands.
+If Python3 is install this can be served localing with the following commands: $python -m http.server
- $python -m http.local

-Requirements:
+###Requirements:
   - Phaser 2.6.2 "Kore Springs"
   - Local server (Test with Python3 http server)